Taxin2012/Taxin2012-Helix-Plugins/README.md

 3) Automatically changes and registering ammo and ammo types;
 4) Shows in description what attachments are have the weapon, ammo type and magazine capacity;
 5) Allows to edit weapons parameters without editing the original weapon.
+6) individual weapon files in schema or any plugin can be used.
+(ITEM.useTFASupport = true)

 Before use, edit the sound on those lines in "sh_tfa_support.lua" file:
 157, 251, 321, 369